yconst/YCML/README.md

 #YCML [![Build Status](https://travis-ci.org/yconst/YCML.svg?branch=master)](https://travis-ci.org/yconst/YCML)

-YCML is a Machine Learning framework written in Objective-C, and also available for use in Swift.
-YCML runs on OS X and iOS, and mainly focuses on regression problems.
+YCML is a Machine Learning and Optimization framework written in Objective-C, and usable in both Objective-C and Swift.
+YCML runs on OS X and iOS, and mainly focuses on regression problems (although classification problems can be tackled as well), and multi-objective optimization.

 The following algorithms are currently available:

 - Gradient Descent Backpropagation [1]
 - Resilient Backpropagation (RProp) [2]
+- Support Vector Machine Regression using SMO (Currently only linear kernel is available) [3, 4]
-- Extreme Learning Machines (ELM) [3]
+- Extreme Learning Machines (ELM) [5]
-- Forward Selection using Orthogonal Least Squares (for RBF Net) [4, 5]
+- Forward Selection using Orthogonal Least Squares (for RBF Net) [6, 7]
-- Forward Selection using Orthogonal Least Squares with the PRESS statistic [6]
+- Forward Selection using Orthogonal Least Squares with the PRESS statistic [8]
-- Binary Restricted Boltzmann Machines (CD & PCD, Untested!)
-[7]
+- Binary Restricted Boltzmann Machines (CD) [9]

 Where applicable, regularized versions of the algrithms have been implemented.

-YCML also contains some optimization algorithms as support for deriving predictive models, although they can be used for any kind of problem:
+YCML also contains the following optimization algorithms:

 - Gradient Descent (Single-Objective, Unconstrained)
 - RProp Gradient Descent (Single-Objective, Unconstrained)
-- NSGA-II (Multi-Objective, Constrained) [8]
+- NSGA-II (Multi-Objective, Constrained) [10]
+- HypE (Multi-Objective, Constrained, Sampled Hypervolume indicator) [11]

 ##Features